 - Foster an understanding of the strengths and areas of specialization of the CIS faculty, who could serve as resources to companies.

-- Identify company personnel and their areas of expertise who could serve as resources to the School of Computing and Information Systems.
+- Identify company personnel and their areas of expertise who could serve as resources to the School of Computing.

 - Identify areas of mutual interest in order to develop collaborative programs, such as joint research projects and faculty/industry exchanges.